 Now that he is in foster care, and his immediate physical needs have been met, Casey is a new man.
 He loves to walk on a leash, and at those times he actually prances along.
 Otherwise he has a bit of a lumbering gait.
 Now that he can move more comfortably, Casey is building up strength in his legs, and can even navigate stairs!

 In terms of his disposition - it is champion.
 Casey may give the impression that he is a bit of a curmudgeon, but in truth he is sensitive, kind and gentle.
 His foster mom reports that he is fabulous with both her resident dogs, and with their foster kittens, who snuggle and head butt him with complete impunity.
 When asked what behaviors of his touched her the most, his foster mom responded, “His bravery when he decides he wants your affection.
 He is just so sweet and precious.
 He sometimes almost falls over leaning into you.”

 Casey’s favorite things are being petted and stroked.
 He stiffens when you pick him up, but then relaxes and melts into you.
 His preference is to lie next to, rather than on top of, a lap.
 This may have been an accommodation made over the years to his sister, who delights in occupying a lap.
 Casey also loves to lie on a blanket on the couch - in fact, the couch is his favorite place to be, and better yet if a human is right there on the couch with him.
 At night he adores sleeping in bed with his human caregivers, and he snuggles in and does not move a muscle all night long.

-Casey is impeccably house trained.
+Casey is almost impeccably house trained.
 He also is excellent riding in a car.
-His only limitations are in regard to stairs (in the event that he is not able to continue to develop the strength to go up and down.)
 He also needs softened food.

 Your message has been sent to Hedgesville Hounds.